Young Guns (1988) – Review

 2 1/2 Stars

-Young Guns is a guilty pleasure cold war era western.
-The cast is compromised of six actors, some of which were part of the infamous “brat pack” grouping, who portray an outlaw gang out for revenge.
-Emilio Estevez, arguably in his signature role, is Billy “the kid” and his wise-ass, impatient, often cackling representation of the famed fugitive is the best thing in Young Guns.
+Young Guns is a guilty pleasure Cold War-era western.
+Six of the decade’s hottest actors comprise the cast, some of whom were part of the infamous “brat pack” grouping, who portray an outlaw gang out for revenge.
+Emilio Estevez, arguably in his signature role, is Billy “the kid,” and his wise-ass, impatient, often cackling representation of the famed fugitive is the best thing in Young Guns.

 Leave a Reply